kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The fall of dropping water wears away the Stone. - Lucretius
+    ## The conditions of conquest are always easy.
+We have but to toil awhile, endure awhile, believe always, and never turn back. - Seneca the Younger